rdadkins/BTCeParser/README.md

 * Full access to the TAPI (Trade API)
 * Stores trading key + secret using AES 128 / 196 / 256.
 * Allows for automatic updating requests on a given interval.
+* Provides a base structure for automatic trading (bot).

 # Parsing Public Info
 All of the public methods used to parse information is stored in the <a href="https://github.com/rdadkins/BTCeParser/tree/master/core/src/main/java/co/bitsquared/btceparser/core">core</a> module.
 Public methods include coin information, ticker, depth, and recent trades.
 Each trading pair that btc-e offers is supplied in core/<a href="https://github.com/rdadkins/BTCeParser/blob/master/core/src/main/java/co/bitsquared/btceparser/core/TradingPair.java">TradingPair</a> and is used throughout core and trade modules.